wordofwarning/wordofwarning.org/current/2015-springsummer/hartley/index.md

 *Presented by* Word of Warning*,* Divergency *+* Sustained Theatre Up North

 ####In Brief
 A woman makes a decision that will change her family's history and the course of their future.
-5 decades later her granddaughter reflects on the consequences, retracing Matilda's journey to discover how it has shaped her own.
+Five decades later her granddaughter reflects on the con-sequences, retracing Matilda's journey to discover how it has shaped her own.

 ####Venue + Booking Details
 Date: Thursday 25 June 2015, 7.30pm